SuiMachine/Art-Of-Rally-VR-Hack/README.md

 * Camera no longer moves in menu, which makes certain elements in menu difficult, as for example you don't see a car you are selecting.
 This needs to be reworked - probably by teleporting the camera at the end of animator/tween (depending on what's used).
 * Frustum culling for vegetation is now disabled (uses only spherical culling based on distance).
 This has to be corrected to improve performance.
 * Correct camera behaviour after stage end.
-* Hx Volumetric Lighting seems to be broken :(

 Limitations
 --------
+* The game renders in Mult-pass stereo rendering, resulting in worse performance.
+Single-pass seems to cause a black screen.
 * Beautify's Depth of Field seems to always render after UI elements, which makes UI unusable for the most part when converted to world space, which is why it's disabled.
+* Hx Volumetric Lighting doesn't render correctly with Multi-pass stereo rendering, so it was disabled.

 Things that won't happen
 --------